How Much is Home Insurance in Canada? (2022)

 Here are the steps to follow when making a claim:

-- File a policy report if the lose stems from a criminal act like a home bugglery.
+- File a police report if the loss stems from a criminal act like a home burglary.

 - Call your insurance representative as soon as you can.

 - Provide a complete and detailed list of what is damaged or stolen.

 - A claims adjuster will then contact you.
 They will investigate what happened, request documentation and help you with follow-up steps.

 - Fill out a proof of loss form listing damages or losses and estimated values.
 Photos and receipts are important.

 - Depending on your coverage and the nature of your claim, your items may be repaired, replaced, or reimbursed.

 When you make a claim, wait to speak with your insurance representative before starting repairs on your house or condo.
 Ask if you can hire a contractor of your choice or if they will provide one for you.
 If you hire a contractor without prior approval, it could cause issues with your claim.

 How much does home insurance go up after a claim?

 The amount your premium increases after a claim depends on your claims history and the nature of the claim.